The Map Used to Negotiate the End of the Mexican-American War—One of the Most Important Maps in United States History.

 For running and marking the boundary line between the United States and Mexico, under the treaty of Guadalupe Hidalgo, one hundred and twenty thousand dollars [will be earmarked]: Provided, That no part of this appropriation shall be used or expended until it shall be made satisfactorily to appear to the President of the United States that the southern boundary of New Mexico is not established by the commissioner and surveyor of the United States further north of the town called "Paso" than the same is laid down in Disturnell's map, which is added to the treaty.

-The problem was that the Disturnell map – before 1848 – placed Paso forty-two miles north of its true position, while it was updated only after the Treaty (in the fifteenth edition) to reflect the town's true position.
+The problem was that the Disturnell map – prior to being corrected in 1848 – placed Paso forty-two miles north of its true position, while it was updated only after the Treaty (in the fifteenth edition) to reflect the town's true position.
 This led to massive confusion on the matter, a refusal to fund the boundary commission, arguments carried out in tabloids, and presidential orders.
 A compromise (the Bartlett-Garcia compromise) was reached in 1851 that would have followed the location shown on the pre-1848 Disturnell map, but it was unpopular on both sides.
 Eventually, the Gadsden Purchase, completed in 1853 and ratified in 1854, resolved the matter and re-extended the border back down to the true location of Paso.

 The dependence on the flawed Disturnell map showcased the lack of accurate Mexican-created maps.
 Mexican geographer Antonio Garcia Cubas characterized the Mexican cartography at the time as, "a girl, deformed and wasted away" (as translated by Carrera, 46).
-However, the engineers of the Mexican boundary commission executed their work with skill and the later nineteenth-century became a renaissance for Mexican mapping.
+However, the engineers of the Mexican boundary commission executed their work with skill and the later nineteenth century became a renaissance for Mexican mapping.
 The Disturnell map was a catalyst for this innovation.

 The Mexican-American War and its aftermath